-506 - Identifying the Truth Through Non-Confrontational Interviewing Techniques approach to identify locations with a high incidence of abuse, information.
-The presentation is intended for adult protective services neglect, and exploitation.
-At the conclusion of the workshop, professionals who have various levels of interviewing experience.
-The attendees will have a better understanding of the methodology techniques presented will assist interviewers in conducting physical and and approach for using big data and predictive algorithms to sexual abuse, neglect and exploitation investigations.
-The workshop will identify risk features at the individual and geographic level as illustrate the differences between a fact gathering and admission seeking well understand the implications and possibilities for future re- interview; examine six different types of lies; discuss Neurolinguistics and explain the theory of rationalization.
+506 - Identifying the Truth Through Non-Confrontational Interviewing Techniques healthcare) use machine learning and predictive analytics; the practices related to interviewing victims, collaterals, witnesses and almethodology and results of the machine learning predictive analeged perpetrators with the goal of identifying truthful and reliable inforlytic approach to identify locations with a high incidence of mation.
+The presentation is intended for adult protective services profesabuse, neglect, and exploitation.
+At the conclusion of the work- sionals who have various levels of interviewing experience.
+The techshop, attendees will have a better understanding of the method- niques presented will assist interviewers in conducting physical and sexuology and approach for using big data and predictive algorithms all abuse, neglect and exploitation investigations.
+The workshop will illusto identify risk features at the individual and geographic level as trate the differences between a fact gathering and admission seeking well understand the implications and possibilities for future re- interview; examine six different types of lies; discuss Neurolinguistics and explain the theory of rationalization.
 The main focus of the workshop is an overview of the non-confrontational interview methods of the Selective Interview Technique and the conversational based WZ Introductory Statement Method.
 The WZ Introductory Statement has proven to be of significant value in educing information from reluctant subjects and APS investigations may give rise to cases heard in a variety of sources.
-In many cases, the interviewee can be engaged in such a manner legal settings, including Probate, civil and criminal courts and that he or she reveals information without being aware of giving away from that on a lay witness, and information the APS professional tion that focuses on the prevention of elder abuse.
+In many cases, the interviewee can be engaged in such a manner legal settings, including Probate, civil and criminal courts and that he or she reveals information without being aware of giving away be asked to testify, how the role of an expert witness is different.
+This workshop walks you through an existing and well-received presentafrom that on a lay witness, and information the APS professional tion that focuses on the prevention of elder abuse.
 The presentation is may need to collect and provide to establish their expertise. used with community organizations of all kinds.
 Weaving trauma-NOTE: This session is specifically directed at APS professionals, informed care principles throughout, abuse will be dissected from a disaincluding supervisors, who may be called as expert witnesses or bility perspective.
 The workshop will cover the basics of abuse as well as